 Lawyers may not advertise for claims in any case.
-Representative bodies may do so, provided their public announcements are true, accurate and not misleading, otherwise administrative sanctions may be imposed on them and may result in their deletion from the registry of consumer associations (article 10, paras 26-28 of the Consumers' Law); however, such advertising occurs rather rarely, and it does not materially affect relevant claims brought.
+Representative bodies may do so, provided their public announcements are true, accurate and not misleading, otherwise administrative sanctions may be imposed on them and may result in their deletion from the registry of consumer associations (article 10, paras 26-28 of the Consumers' Law); however, such advertising occurs relatively rarely and does not materially affect relevant claims that are brought.